Enabling "Modern Auth" for Outlook¶

 Note

-For ease of deployment, these registry changes can be configured using Group Policy.
-If Group Policy isn't used by your organization, users have to configure their registry manually (or with a script you provide).
+For ease of deployment, registry changes can be configured using Group Policies.
+If Group Policies aren't used by your organization, users are required to configure their registries manually or via a script.

 Windows Registry Editor Version 5.00